prolixalias/prolixalias-pe_slack_bot/README.md

 ## Overview

-This is just a boilerplate module that includes testing and automatic deployment to the forge.
+This module configures the PE Bot for Slack.

 ## Setup

-### Setup Requirements **OPTIONAL**
+### Setup Requirements

-You need to create (using travis encrypt, from the travis gem) to create the following secure environment variables:
+Classify your Master with the pe_slack_bot.
+You'll need at least to make your $slack_api_key available as a variable, and in order to do orchestration tasks, you'll need a token in /opt/puppetlabs/server/data/puppetserver/.puppetlabs/token.
+Gifs will be available soon to illustrate the project, or check the puppet-access documentation.

-- GITHUB_SECRET_TOKEN
+### Beginning with pe_slack_bot

-- BLACKSMITH_FORGE_USERNAME
+Check the documentation on how to use the bot, or try on of the following:
-- BLACKSMITH_FORGE_PASSWORD
+- puppet status $certname

-and set up USENETWORK to true and DEPLOY to true in order for deployment to work.
+- puppet job list <limit> <number>

-Remaining information is popuplated from Travis environment variables.
+- puppet job show $showid
-### Beginning with skel
+- puppet app list

-Create a branch, and after doing a PR it will test and merge automatically if tests work.
-If DEPLOY is set to true it will tag, change metadata.json, commit, push, build and deploy to the forge
+- puppet job run <environment> <app> <noop>